CANCER PREVENTION RECOMMENDATIONS

 The panel doesn’t discourage the use of multivitamins or specific supplements for those sub-sections of the population who stand to benefit from them, such as women of childbearing age and the elderly.
 They simply caution against expecting any dietary supplement to lower cancer risk as well as a healthy diet can.

+High-dose beta-carotene supplements have been linked to an increased risk for lung cancer in current and former smokers.
 It’s always best to discuss any dietary supplement with your doctor or a registered dietitian.

 According to the expert report, breastfeeding benefits both mother and child.